RomanKornev/NodeCustomBuilder/README.md

 # NodeCustomBuilder

-free addon for blender 2.8
+Free addon for Blender 2.8

 Converts blender materials into json file.

+## This fork
+Now saves to Blender addons folder instead of Documents